ankane/eps/README.md

 - Build predictive models quickly and easily
 - Serve models built in Ruby, Python, R, and more
-- No prior knowledge of machine learning required :tada:

 Check out [this post](https://ankane.org/rails-meet-data-science) for more info on machine learning with Rails